bruprescott/CTDizzle/MKRZero/Documentation/Resources.md

-This page will continue to be updated as new resources are discovered.
+This page will continue to be updated as resources are discovered.

 ### Datasheets and Part Documentation